kuntalakrishna/kk-portfolio/README.md

-# kk-portfolio
+# Krishna Kuntala's Portfolio

-This is my professional portfolio
+This is my professional portfolio and it uses AWS Serverless stack and ReactJS.